wp-plugins/bad-behavior/README.txt

 For complete documentation and installation instructions, please visit http://www.bad-behavior.ioerror.us/

+== Screenshots ==

+1. Most of the time, only spammers see this.
+In the event a human winds up here, a way out is provided.

 == Release Notes ==

 = Bad Behavior 2.0 Known Issues =

+* Bad Behavior requires MySQL 4.1 or later and PHP 5.2 or later.

 * Bad Behavior may be unable to protect cached pages on MediaWiki.